psy0rz/ledder/README.md

 ### Advanced via Ledstream

 If you want to control many ws2812 leds in realtime, the DRGB protocol isnt powerfull enough.
-Also WLED doesnt support updating multiple WS2812 ledstrips in parallel.
+Also WLED doesnt support updating multiple WS2812 ledstrips in parallel, and its sentitive to network jittering.

 This is why we created [Ledsteam](https://github.com/psy0rz/ledstream) .